ysig/GraKeL/README.md

 ## Acknowledgements

-We would like to thank [@SneachChea](https://github.com/SneachChea) (Shaheen Acheche) for their contributions to the project.
+We would like to thank [@SneachChea](https://github.com/SneachChea) (Shaheen Acheche) for a round of tooling, CI, and docs modernization: switching the project to `uv`, updating CI to support Python 3.9-3.12, adding a docs build, and fixing kernel code that had broken on newer numpy/scipy.

 We would like to thank [@eddiebergman](https://github.com/eddiebergman) for modernizing our CI and extending our python support.